looker-open-source/sdk-codegen/README.md

 While Looker has developed and tested these scripts internally, we cannot guarantee that the open-source tools used by the scripts in this repository have not been modified with malicious code.

-Our goal is to help people who want use Looker as a platform, get up and running quickly, largely by providing pre-built client SDKs in the most popular languages, and curating consistency across all languages and platforms.
+Our goal is to help people who want use Looker as a platform to get up and running quickly largely by providing pre-built client SDKs in the most popular languages, and curating consistency across all languages and platforms.

 The Looker API is defined with the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification), formerly known as "swagger."
-This specification is used to produce both Looker's interactive API Explorer, and the Looker API language bindings via a JSON file that describes the Looker REST API.
+This specification is used to produce both Looker's interactive API Explorer, and the Looker API language bindings that describes the Looker REST API.

 ## The parts of the Looker SDK

-The Looker SDK has several parts:
+A Looker SDK has several parts:

 * **Looker API** OpenAPI specification (e.g., found at `https://<your-looker-endpoint>:19999/api/3.1/swagger.json`)

-* The **Looker API Explorer**, generated in the Looker web app directly from our version-specific OpenAPI specification, provided with each Looker server instance.
+* The **Looker API Explorer**, provided in the Looker web app directly from our version-specific OpenAPI specification, avaiable in each Looker server instance.

-* **API bindings**, generated for each language from the versioned OpenAPI specification via [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).
+* **Language SDKs**, "smarter" client language classes and methods to improve the experience of calling the Looker API in various popular coding languages.
+Looker has created a code generator for specific languages in this repository, which is used by the command `yarn sdk`'

+* **API bindings** using the legacy [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) can also be product.
 This process converts the API specification to language-specific code.
 Most of these template-based generators are written by different language enthusiasts, so the pattern and quality of the generated code varies widely, even though most generated code tends to work acceptably.

-* **Language SDKs**, "smarter" client language classes and methods to improve usability of the API binding.
-(These are under development.)

 ## Generating an API language binding

 By using the yarn/node app included in this project, you now have three steps to legacy language bindings:

-* configure a `looker.ini` file so the specification can be retrieved from your server
+* configure a `looker.ini` file so the Looker API specification can be retrieved from your Looker server

-* run the specification converter with `yarn convert`
+* run the specification converter to convert from Swagger 2.x to OpenApi 3.x with `yarn convert`

 * run the SDK generator with `yarn sdk`